AntonioPereda/cmpm-121-demo-2/README.md

 ##CHANGES###

+- Set Canvas to 256x256 PX
+- Added context to Canvas
-- Set the name of the project
+- Added beginings of mouse input
-- Created the canvas